Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Devices.md

      }
 ```

+> [!NOTE]
-Note: You don't have to restart Unity in order for changes in your layout to take effect on native Devices.
+> You don't have to restart Unity in order for changes in your layout to take effect on native Devices.
 The Input System applies changes automatically on every domain reload, so you can just keep refining a layout and your Device is recreated with the most up-to-date version every time scripts are recompiled.

 ### Disconnected Devices